cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 In the following sections, we outline several key implementation aspects to consider for achieving excellent computational performance on a GPU.

 ### Memory layout
 Even though memory bandwidth is not the primary concern in the RK4 method &mdash; which is notoriously compute-bound &mdash; an efficient memory layout is essential to avoid data read/write bottlenecks.
-Suppose input sate vectors arrive from an observational system as a ordered list:
+Suppose input sate vectors arrive from an observational system as an ordered list:

 $$
 \lbrace \mathbf{X}^0(T),\mathbf{X}^1(T),...,\mathbf{X}^{2C-1}(T) \rbrace, \qquad (2)